HTTP to HTTPS: What Can We Expect from this Massive Google Update?

 Over the last few years, Google has already been alerting users, but this is the final reminder before they enforce a warning sign on those HTTP websites.
 The reason for this is because HTTPS encryption will protect the channel between the website you are visiting and your browser.
 This would help ensure no one can tamper with the traffic or spy on what users are doing.

 Without encryption, it is possible for a third party to gain access to your router or ISP.
 Also, potential attackers could intercept information or worse, inject some malware.
 With projects like Let’s Encrypt and others, it is very easy to enable HTTPS for almost every site – giving site almost no excuse as to why you should not make the move.
 By doing so, you can establish trust with your target users who could potentially be looking for content that you have on your website.
 Such a case heavily applies especially to those who monetize via their websites, like online retailers, bloggers, service providers, and more.

 In fact, even now with the latest Node CLI version of Lighthouse, there are mixed content audits available to help with the migration.
 This new audit in Lighthouse, developers can easily locate which resources site loads using HTTP, and which of those are ready to be upgraded to HTTPS.
 This can happen by changing the sub-resource reference to the HTTPS version.

 Overall, according to reports, HTTPS is now much easier and cheaper than ever before.
 In fact, it unlocks both performance improvements and powerful new features that are too sensitive for HTTP.
-However, one has to remember that the process of enabling HTTPS for existing sites is not trivial.
+However, one has to remember that the process of enabling HTTPS for existing sites may not trivial at first.
 There are chances some webmasters and developers may opt to keep things running as they are.
-This is despite the warnings that Chrome will soon show their visitors.
-To adapt to this big update, you need to get SSL certificates.
-Contact us to know more.
+This is despite the warnings that Chrome will soon show its visitors.
+It may take time before this slow adoption goes into full swing.